-Neuroscientists have recently established that emotion is the prime organizing force shaping how we cope with challenges.
-Now psychotherapists are learning how to work with emotion, rather than trying to control it.
+Neuroscientists have recently established that emotion is the prime organizing force shaping how we cope with life’s challenges.
+Now psychotherapists are beginning to learn how to work with emotion, rather than trying to control it or creating change through purely cognitive or behavioral means.

 Resonating with clients’ inner experience is key to being able to work effectively with emotion in therapy.
 With traumatized and shutdown clients, however, becoming attuned is easy to talk about, but extremely hard to do.